imagineLife/big-site/content/mongo/schema-patterns/extended-reference.md

 Consider the "center of attention".
 Put duplicate data where the attention is in focus.
 Only copy fields needed to be accessed frequently.

+Duplicate fields that don't change that often.

+When Updating a source field, know & update the "extended references".
+These updates might not necessarily need to be updates immediately, depending on the data.

+## Overview

+### PROBLEM

+Avoid joining a lot of data at query time.

+### SOLUTION

+ID the data that results from the join.
+Copy that data.
+I.D the allowed latency.

+### USE CASES

+- catalogs
+- mobile app
+- Real-Time Analytics

+### Trade-Offs

+- FAST reads
+- reduce complicated queries
+- MIGHT introduce lots of dupes